Featured Job Friday: Commercial Foundation Stabilization in Virginia

 The team at Atlas Master Companies worked together, prepping the concrete footings and setting up the drive stand & yellow drive cylinders.
 The next step was to install lifting rams on top of the piers with the manifold in place.
 They were then able to lift multiple piers at the same time.
 The bracket was secured to the top of the pipe section of the pier using high-strength thread rods and nuts.
 Next, they installed lifting brackets, prepping for the lifting process.

-A hole is cored out for each installation area.
+As you can see in the pictures below, a hole is cored out for each installation area.
 The slab bracket is installed beneath the concrete slab.
 You can also see a bracket out of the installation hole to show what it looks like in the photos below.
 You can notice the sizeable bottom lifting plate, which will ultimately lift the slab after all piers are installed.
 The black drive stand with the four legs is used to hold the yellow drive cylinder.
 8″ holes have been cored in the concrete slab to push the steel pipe sections through the soil to a suitable material.
 Another pipe section is added to achieve suitable material (firm-bearing Strata).
 Then, the lift is performed using the remote feature of our electric hydraulic pump.
 The Atlas Master Companies team achieved a 3″ lift at the interior slab.
 Then the installation holes were filled with concrete, and the floor was ready for carpet.

 A Commercial Foundation Stabilization Project Well Done